Puppetry for beginners, making a film for St Neots Film Festival

 Written by Lizzy Ball

-Inspired by the creative talks at the St Neots PechaKucha, Ben Pitt and I started discussing a potential project in the break.
+Inspired by the creative talks at the St Neots PechaKucha, Ben Pitt and I started discussing a potential project during the break.
 Ben had written some songs for children and wanted to make a puppet video to make them come alive.
-I’d been to a workshop on making an animation video and was on the look out for a new project.
+I’d been to a workshop on making an animation video and was on the lookout for a new project.
 We knew the St Neots Film Festival was coming up and Ben wanted to submit it as an entry.

 At a spontaneous meeting at the pub a few weeks later, Ben introduced me to Steve Mulvey, a keen photographer looking to expand his repertoire.
 Ben pitched his idea to us – a song sung by a little girl who loved her torch!
 He’d made a preview video and had thought it through in detail.
 We were both on board.

 Then it was the day of the shoot.
-Steve drove up with Ben’s children’s’ entire worldly possessions in the boot.
-First emerged a bed, then some papier mache rhinos, lamps, duvets, and then came Georgina, as our puppet had come to be known.
+Steve drove up with Ben’s children’s entire worldly possessions in the boot.
+First emerged a bed, then some papier mache rhinos, lamps, and duvets, and then came Georgina, as our puppet had come to be known.
 We put together the set in the corner of the Loves Farm House.
 Ben had organised a filming schedule and Steve was extremely professional with his filming techniques.
 It was an exhausting afternoon.
 The lights were hot, and the poses we had to hold while capturing the perfect shot were strenuous.
-But the experience was truly exciting and it was a pleasure to learn about film making first hand.
+But the experience was truly exciting and it was a pleasure to learn about filmmaking firsthand.